telerik/xaml-docs/controls/radradialmenu/commands/radialmenu.md

 When the command executes the RadialMenu will navigate to the item passed as a parameter to the constructor of the NavigateContext class.

+>tip When the RadRadialMenu is defined as a context menu, you can use the commands exposed through the [RadialMenuCommands]({%slug radradialmenu-features-contextmenu%}#using-the-static-radialmenucommands-class) class to show/close it.

 ## Custom Commands

 __RadRadialMenu__ exposes a commands collection that allows you to register custom commands with each control's instance through the __RadRadialMenu.Commands__ property.